jaredgorski/arpx/README.md

     cwd: [PATH]                     // Directory in which to execute command.
     blocking: [TRUE|(FALSE)]        // Whether the PROCESS should block the main thread or run concurrently.
     silent: [TRUE|(FALSE)]          // Whether to silence logs for the PROCESS.
     onsucceed: [ACTION]             // ACTION to execute if PROCESS exits with success.
-To execute an existing process, use `process:` followed by the process name.
+To execute an existing PROCESS, use `process:` followed by the PROCESS name.
     onfail: [ACTION]                // ACTION to execute if PROCESS exits with failure.
-To execute an existing process, use `process:` followed by the process name.
+To execute an existing PROCESS, use `process:` followed by the PROCESS name.

 monitors:                           // Configure MONITORS for specific PROCESSES.
   - process: [NAME OF PROCESS]      // Specify the PROCESS to MONITOR.